 Guide

 Schedule meetings with natural language using Manus AI and Nylas CLI.
-Check availability, find mutual times, create events, and send invites — no manual calendar work.
+Check availability, find mutual times, create events, and send invites.
+Works across all major email providers.

 Why use Manus for scheduling